mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/blog/index.md

 ---
-title: Blog
+title: News & Announcement
 nav:
   order: 5
-  tooltip: Blog, writing, opinion, news, activity report, and more
+  tooltip: News, announcement, writing, activity report, and more
 ---

-# {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog
+# {% include icon.html icon="fa-solid fa-feather-pointed" %}News & Announcement

 Compilation of blog, writing, news, and activity of our lab members as lecturers and researchers.